 |

-it mean that, through Jesus command, seven demons had gone out of Mary
+what it means that, through Jesus’ command, seven demons had gone out of Mary

 with head spinning and green vomit?
 Does it mean that she had